qgis/QGIS-Documentation/docs/user_manual/processing/3rdParty.rst

    .. contents::
       :local:

-The processing framework can be extended using additional applications.f Algorithms that rely on external applications are managed by their own algorithm providers.
+The processing framework can be extended using additional applications.
+Algorithms that rely on external applications are managed by their own algorithm providers.
 Additional providers can be found as separate plugins, and installed